maxep/mvn-repo/README.md

       </snapshotRepository>
     </distributionManagement>
   ```
-3. mvn deploy to the repo's local clone and push the artifacts to Github
+3. Deploy to the local repo's branch clone and push the artifacts to Github using the following command lines :

   ```
     mvn -DaltDeploymentRepository=snapshot-repo::default::file:/path/to/clone/of/mvn-repo/snapshots clean deploy